 - Pain medicine – Over-the-counter drugs like acetaminophen or ibuprofen, as well as prescription pain killers

 - Chiropractic therapy – Including traction or non-surgical spinal decompression therapy

 - Others – Acupuncture, massage, cervical pillows

 If individuals with cervical spine arthritis discover that their symptoms have not improved significantly after months of conservative treatment, they might consider open spine surgery.
 The pain associated with cervical osteoarthritis can be attributed to inflamed nerve endings in arthritic joints, or irritated, compressed nerve roots.
 Spinal decompression surgery is designed to relieve pressure on nerves, thereby reducing irritation and pain.

 At Laser Spine Institute, our surgeons employ a minimally invasive approach to address neck arthritis.
-If you experience persistent symptoms associated with cervical osteoarthritis, contact us for a complimentary review of your MRI or CT scan and to learn how one of our minimally invasive, outpatient procedures could help you find relief from neck pain.
+If you experience persistent symptoms associated with cervical osteoarthritis, contact us to learn how one of our minimally invasive, outpatient procedures could help you find relief from neck pain.